Following their semi-final exit from the FA Cup, Manchester City will welcome Durham to the City Football Academy.

-Following their semi-final exit from the FA cup, Manchester City will welcome Durham to the City Football Academy.
-The FA WSL cup group stage clash marks the two teams’ first ever meeting.
+The FA Women’s League Cup group stage clash marks the two teams’ first-ever meeting.
 The hosts look to build a winning streak in the competition following their thrashing of Everton.
 Durham picked up a point from their game with Manchester United.
 The championship leaders will be looking to get another positive result in Manchester.

 Manchester City will once again be without a large number of their squad.
 In his pre-match press conference, Gareth Taylor explained that his team will be without their summer signing Bunny Shaw.
 The Jamaican international had been unable to complete Wednesday’s training session after missing training with the team on Tuesday.
-There was however, some good news for City fans with Ellie Roebuck potentially returning within the next few weeks.
+There was, however, some good news for City fans, with Ellie Roebuck potentially returning within the next few weeks.
 The shot-stopper has been sidelined for the entirety of the season with a calf injury.
-Her long awaited return will be even more welcome after Khiara Kheating suffered an elbow fracture whilst away on international duty.
+Her long-awaited return will be even more welcome after Khiara Kheating suffered an elbow fracture whilst away on international duty.

-Durham will once again be without forward Nicki Gears who is currently sidelined following an ACL injury.
+Durham will once again be without forward Nicki Gears, who is currently sidelined following an ACL injury.
 The visitors have been without Becky Salicki and Elizabeta Ejupi for several games now.
 It is still unclear whether they will make the journey to Manchester.Embed from Getty Images

 Taylor’s side currently sit ninth in the WSL.
 With only one win in their opening five league games, the Blues are struggling to replicate last season’s form.
 The Citizens finished close runners-up to Emma Hayes’ Chelsea.
 During his pre-match press conference, Taylor emphasized the importance of the league cup.
 When considering his teams current ability to get their hands on silverware, the cup is vital.